parfenyev/2d-turb-PINN/data_generation/README.md

 `./get_data/script2.jl` -- Now the system is already in the statistical steady-state and we are generating the desired amount of data.

+`./processing.ipynb` -- Data visualization and calculation of the velocity and pressure from the vorticity field.

+`./video.mp4` -- Vorticity dynamics for the obtained data.